Carol Counts Likens, PhD, PT, MBA, Program Director

 - Transcripts from foreign education institutions are not considered.

-- The following 19 hours of prerequisite courses must be completed and reported on official transcripts before an application for admission will be considered: Biology including laboratory (4 sem cr hrs), Chemistry I including laboratory (4 sem cr hrs), Physics I including laboratory (4 sem cr hrs), Anatomy and Physiology I including laboratory (4 sem cr hrs), and Psychology (3 sem cr hrs).
+- The following 19 hours of prerequisite courses must be completed and reported on official transcripts before an application will be considered for admission: Biology including laboratory (4 sem cr hrs), Chemistry I including laboratory (4 sem cr hrs), Physics I including laboratory (4 sem cr hrs), Anatomy and Physiology I including laboratory (4 sem cr hrs), and Psychology (3 sem cr hrs).